temporalio/documentation/docs-src/tctl/modifiers/task-queue-type.md

 ---
 id: task-queue-type
-title: task-queue-type
+title: tctl task-queue-type modifier
-description: definition for the --task-queue-type modifier in tctl
+description: definition for the --task-queue-type modifier
+sidebar_label: --task-queue-type
 tags:
   - reference
   - tctl
 ---

-### `--taskqueuetype`

 Specify the type of a [Task Queue](/concepts/what-is-a-task-queue).
 The type can be `workflow` or `activity`.